dkori/city-scrapers-pitt/docs/04-development.md

 #### `agency`

 The agency name initially supplied on creating the spider should be the overall governmental body that spider relates to, even if the body is already represented in another scraper.
 An example of this is in the `chi_schools`, `chi_school_actions`, and `chi_school_community_action_council` spiders.
 All of these spiders relate to different subdivisions of Chicago Public Schools, but they're split into separate spiders because they scrape different websites.
 In situations like this, the meeting name should clarify the subdivision holding the actual meeting, specifying the respective school actions and community action councils in this case.

-## Scenarios

-Many government websites share similar technology stacks, and we've built out some common approaches to a few of these.

-### Legistar

-Legistar is a software platform provided by Granicus that many governments use to hold their legislative information.
-If you run into a site using Legistar (typically you'll know because `legistar.com` will be in the URL), then you should use the `legistar` package to run the scraper and avoid unnecessary work.
-You can refer to spiders like `alle_county` or `pitt_city_council` to see examples of this approach.

-### ASP.NET Sites

-ASP.NET sites can be a challenge because they're often inconsistent and require maintaining a level of state across requests.
-You can see an example of handling this behavior in the [`cuya_administrative_rules`](https://github.com/City-Bureau/city-scrapers-cle/blob/master/city_scrapers/spiders/cuya_administrative_rules.py) spider.